OpenDSA/OpenDSA/RST/en/Glossary.rst

       possible for the programmer to insert an integer onto the list instead?

+   incident
+      In :term:`graph` terminology, a synonym for :term:`adjacent`.

    index file
       A file whose records consist of key/pointer pairs where the pointers are referencing the complete records stored in another